tomysshadow/OldCPUSimulator/README.txt

 Usage: OldCPUEmulator pathname.exe -t targetRate [options]

 -t targetRate
-	The Target Rate (in MHz, from 1 to your CPU's clock speed) to emulate.
+	The Target Rate (in MHz, from 1 to your CPU's current clock speed) to emulate.
 	This argument is required.

 	Try 233 to emulate an Intel Pentium II 233 MHz from the late 1990s.